Back to Alaska

 Limits and Unknowns

-• The law does not apply to actions that are allowed by permits from the government.
+• The law does not apply to blocking authorized by a permit from a state agency or city.

 Bill History